wso2/docs-is/en/docs/guides/identity-lifecycles/lock-account.md

 5. Access the WSO2 Identity Server **My Account** at `https://localhost:9443/myaccount`.

-6. Try logging in with Larry's credentials.
+6. Try to log in with Larry's credentials.
 Note that an error message appears.

 7. Wait for 15 minutes and try to log in again.
 The WSO2 Identity Server **My Account** home screen appears.